Siroibma/4630f2021/Final Project Submission/README.md

 2. There's a list of furniture and if you want to see information or videos on them you click on details.
 3. There's also a pdf button that sends you to the ikea pdf page of that specific furniture

+Note: There are three pages in total.
+The main page with furniture, the video/detail page and a pdf page

                                                           Information For The Grader
 1. The short report is in ShortReport.docx